joongsoo/easy-agent/README.md

 # easy-agent
 A library for Java agents that makes it very easy to inject proxies into classes at the bytecode level.

+## Documentation
+If you want see more info.
+See [Github wiki documentation](https://github.com/joongsoo/easy-agent/wiki)

+## Extends
+You can developing your own reusable easy-agent plugin. it is very simple.
+[See more details](https://github.com/joongsoo/easy-agent/wiki/Plugin)

 ## How to use
 Just follow 6 simple steps.